dsc-courses/bpd-reference/docs/documentation/plotting/Histogram.md

         <dd>
             <ul>
                 <li>In a histogram, only the last bin is inclusive of the right endpoint! [left, right)</li>
-                <li>The bins you specity don't have to include all data values; data values not in any bin won't be shown in the histogram.</li>
+                <li>The bins you specify don't have to include all data values; data values not in any bin won't be shown in the histogram.</li>
             </ul>
         </dd>
     </dl>